Am0rphous/Awesome/README.md

     ### Polls
     - [Framadate](https://framagit.org/framasoft/framadate/framadate) - [Framadate.org](https://framadate.org/) is an online service for planning an appointment or making a decision quickly and easily.
 It's a community free/libre software alternative to Doodle.

+  ### Weather
+  - [HDFM](https://github.com/KYDronePilot/hdfm) - A program that displays weather and traffic maps received from NRSC-5 (HDFM) radio station.
+  - [wittr.in](https://github.com/chubin/wttr.in) - ⛅ The right way to check the weather.

 ## Social Media
 - [Caprine](https://github.com/sindresorhus/caprine) - Elegant Facebook Messenger desktop app.